TV & Movies

 Kim told Grazia in October of last year: “It’s really simple.
 We just need a minute to regroup.”
 She explained that the family hadn’t taken a break “for 14 years” due to their busy schedules.
 “We’ve gone in filming a season, then a spin-off, and I think there’s no other way to say it other than, we just live such big lives ...
 There’s so much going on that, even just for a minute, we need a break.”

 However, all of the trailers prove this new Hulu show is very similar to KUWTK.

 Will They Explore Some Other Passions?

-With a KUWTK revival off the table for the time being, it seems more likely that the Kardashians will develop shows that are catered to some of their other side projects and interests as part of their Hulu deal.
+It seems the Kardashians will also develop shows that are catered to some of their other side projects and interests as part of their Hulu deal.
 In January 2020, Kim’s social justice and prison reform-focused series, The Justice Project, premiered on Oxygen, and in June 2020, Spotify announced that she was co-producing a podcast about criminal justice reform, titled Proving Innocence.

 How Will Fans Keep Up With The Kardashians In The Meantime?

 Fans still have an easy way to follow the Kardashians and their various business ventures before the premiere of their new Hulu content: social media.
 “When we first started, there was no Instagram or Snapchat or other social media platforms,” Kris told WWD’s Beauty Inc. in October.
 “The world has changed.
 Now there are so many, the viewer doesn’t have to wait three or four months to see an episode.
 We can give them all of the information anyone would ever want to know in real-time.”

 It’s also worth noting that the @kardashianshulu Instagram account is officially up and running.
 On Feb.
 1, the account shared a variety of behind-the-scenes photos of the famous family for fans who are not-so-patiently waiting for the series to hit the streaming platform.